On Air Now

-An updating summary of the government’s most recent guidance for people returning to work in classical music and other performing arts – including the timelines for its five-stage roadmap, and how the ‘rule of six’ applies, and the impact of lockdowns.
+An updating summary of the government’s most recent guidance for people returning to work in classical music and other performing arts – including its five-stage roadmap, how the ‘rule of six’ applies, and the impact of lockdowns.

 But it wasn’t until 9 July that a Performing Arts section was added.
 Just before that (26 June), culture secretary Oliver Dowden set out a five-stage ‘roadmap’ to help theatres and concert halls reopen and operate realistically.
 On 5 July, the long-awaited news of a cash rescue package came. £1.57bn in emergency government funding for UK arts venues was followed by a £33 million funding pledge from Arts Council England.

 It was later announced that outdoor performances can take place in England from Saturday 11 July.
 And on 17 July, the government outlined major changes to lockdown rules, slated for August onwards, with indoor performances watched by a live audience allowed to return on 15 August.

 The above can be rolled back depending on what ‘tier’ an area is classed as in the government’s new system based on local COVID alert levels (LCALs), and of course if there are national lockdowns.
 On 23 October Wales went into a national, two-week ‘firebreak’ lockdown, and Northern Ireland soon imposed similar restrictions, lifted on 13 November.
 And on Saturday 31 October, PM Boris Johnson announced a second national lockdown for England, starting on Thursday 5 November with an initial period of four weeks.

 Culture secretary Oliver Dowden has taken to Twitter to clarify that professional orchestras and choirs – which of course can’t “work from home” effectively – are able to continue to attend their places of work to rehearse and perform for online streamed events.
 After lockdown, the rules for performances go back to depending on what coronavirus restrictions tier your region is in.